 HOW DO I FIND THE RIGHT ATTORNEY TO REPRESENT ME?

-Because of our family’s experience, we recommend that any survivor of sexual abuse or trauma seek an attorney specializing in Sexual Abuse and Sexual Trauma.
-You may want to consider an attorney who does not live in the Diocese where the abuse occurred.
+Through our family’s experience, we recommend any survivor of sexual abuse or sexual trauma seek a trauma-informed and trained attorney specialized in Sexual Abuse and Sexual Trauma.
+You may also want to consider an attorney who does not live in the Diocese where the abuse occurred.

 Kristi Schubert with Lamothe Law Firm, “There are many specialized laws that only apply in sexual abuse cases.
 Attorneys who don’t regularly pursue these types of cases won’t always know about those types of laws.
 It is especially important for the plaintiff’s lawyer to know about the evidence rules that provide special protections to survivors of sexual abuse to protect their privacy and dignity.
 It is also important because in the general public and even among lawyers, there is an enormous amount of misinformation about how survivors of sexual violence will be affected.
 An attorney who is not trauma-informed may re-traumatize the survivor and may misunderstand key parts of the case because they simply don’t have the background knowledge to understand how sexual abuse is processed in the mind.”

 From the Louisiana Department of Public Safety and Corrections:

 “As an individual affected by the criminal acts of another person, you have a right to participate in the justice system.
 If the individual who committed the crime has been sentenced to state custody and you want information about his or her status or the Department’s policies and programs or your rights and responsibilities, you may contact the Crime Victims Services Bureau.

 Complete this form (HERE) if you wish to be notified when the person who committed a crime against you makes a successful court appeal, is placed in a transitional work program or released from physical custody, escapes, or is scheduled for a Board of Pardons or Committee on Parole hearing.”